joeyguerra/nodemon/README.md

 # codemon

 Fork of nodemon.
-Turning it into something else.
+Removing as many dependencies as I can.

 nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.